project-fifo/docs/sniffle/permissions.rst

 Hypervisors
 ###########

 Hypervisor Permissions start with ``hypervisors->`` followed by the UUID of the hypervisor.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions, the following ``cloud`` global permissions exist.

 ``cloud->hypervisors->list``
         Allows to list hypervisors, the ``get`` permission on each hypervisor determines which users are seen during the list.